 Unearned revenue arises when resources are received by the District before it has a legal claim to them.
 In subsequent periods, when both revenue recognition criteria are met, or when the government has a legal claim to the resources, revenue is recognized.
-The District has unearned revenue in the General Fund that is related to state and local grants/donations, with restriction on how they can be spent.
-The funds have been received but as of the year-end have not been spent.
-The District also has unearned revenue in the Food Service Fund that is related to money received from students for meals in advance.
+The District has unearned revenue in the General Fund related to unspent state resources, in the Food Service Fund that is related to money received from students for meals in advance, and in the Community Service Fund related to unspent federal resources.